Frequently Asked Questions

 Platform & Compatibility

-Is there a Windows or Linux version?+
+Is there a Linux version of Bridge?+

 Is there an iOS or Android app?+

 There is no dedicated iOS or Android app.
-The First Crack web platform is mobile-responsive and works in Safari and Chrome on iPhone and Android.
-The native real-time roasting app is macOS only.
+The First Crack web platform is mobile-responsive and works in Safari and Chrome on iPhone and Android — including Guided Roast.
+Bridge requires a desktop OS (macOS or Windows) because it talks to roaster hardware over USB, Bluetooth, or local-network WiFi.

 Features